The 20 Best Myasthenia Gravis Doctors Near Me in Indiana, US

 English

-Alan Schmitt is a Neurologist in Muncie, Indiana.
+Alan Schmitt is a Neurologist practicing medicine in Muncie, Indiana.
 Dr. Schmitt is rated as an Experienced provider by MediFind in the treatment of Myasthenia Gravis.
-His top areas of expertise are Epilepsy, Seizures, Generalized Tonic-Clonic Seizure, and Memory Loss.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Epilepsy, Seizures, Generalized Tonic-Clonic Seizure, and Memory Loss.

 Experienced in Myasthenia Gravis